popsy-blue/InstantWP/iwpserver/README.md

 Verify if all required php8 packages for wordpress are installed by consulting https://make.wordpress.org/hosting/handbook/server-environment/#php-extensions

-and install if any are missing with
+and install any missing packages with
 ```text
 apk add <package name>
 ```